-So the procurement department negotiates a 12-month renewal for the 10 servers on a quarterly payment schedule.
+Therefore, the Procurement department negotiates a 12-month renewal for the 10 servers on a quarterly payment schedule.
 The other 20 servers go into month-to-month evergreen payments.
 A few weeks later IT decides that it needs to keep the 20 servers for at least six months while the workloads are transitioned to newer boxes.
-Rather than continue the evergreen payments, procurement decides to negotiate a six-month renewal for the 20 servers.
+Rather than continue the evergreen payments, Procurement decides to negotiate a six-month renewal for the 20 servers.

 Here is where it gets tricky.
 The renewals for the 10 servers and the 20 servers both have quarterly payments.
 But the payment cycles are different.
 The 10 server payments are due January, April, July and October.
 The 20 server payments are due in March and June.

 Can your ERP application handle the accounting and lease management for split-stream renewal scenario?
 We didn’t think so.

 We have lots of interesting examples, but two that stand out are:

 Corporate Jets – We hosted a competitive bid for two Gulfstream G650s.
 Multiple leasing companies bid on the lease terms which saved our customer $4.4 Million.
 That’s big money!

 Mining Equipment – We financed a deal in Zambia.
 It was for $550,000 of mining equipment.
 How cool is that?

 Here is a map of Africa with Zambia highlighted in case you are wondering where it is.